 Traditionally, local bookkeepers have been the first choice for small businesses.
-In the past, you’d hire a bookkeeper in your community—either an individual working for themselves, or an employee at a bookkeeping firm.
-Then, you’d deliver your transaction records each month, and they’d enter and categorize everything for you.
+In the past, you’d hire a bookkeeper in your community—either an individual working for themselves or someone at a bookkeeping firm.
+Then, you’d deliver your financial transaction records each month, and they’d handle all the data entry for you.

-Now, most local bookkeepers use software.
-By synching up with your bank and credit card accounts, they can automatically record transactions for you, categorize them, and create financial reports.
+These days, most local options use the same bookkeeping software as virtual bookkeepers.
+By syncing up with your bank accounts and credit cards, the software allows bookkeepers to automatically record transactions, categorize them, and create financial reports.

 In fact, you may find you rarely need to meet with your local bookkeeper in person.
-Local bookkeepers and virtual bookkeepers are becoming more and more alike in the services they offer, and how they offer them.
+That’s because local and virtual bookkeepers are becoming more and more alike in both their services and how they offer them.
 But there are still a few differences.

 Types of virtual bookkeepers

-There are two types of virtual bookkeeping solutions: Individuals, and services.
+There are two types of virtual bookkeeping solutions: freelancers and services.

-Freelancers are hired online through sites like Upwork.
+Freelancers are hired online through sites like Upwork.com.
 Their levels of experience and education vary widely—bookkeepers aren’t legally required to have specific credentials.

 Virtual bookkeeping services typically give you a team of bookkeepers to complete your bookkeeping for you.
 (At least, that’s what we do at Bench.)

-At Bench for example, we connect directly to your bank and credit card accounts to automatically pull your transactions.
+At Bench, for example, we connect directly to your bank and credit card accounts to automatically pull your transactions.
 Then we categorize every transaction and produce shiny financial statements for you.
-We also give you an app (desktop or mobile) with simple reports and dashboards to keep track of your finances.
+We also give you an easy-to-use platform with simple reports and dashboards to keep track of your finances.

-You can also message your bookkeeper directly in-app, and upload any documents they need.
+You can also message your bookkeeper directly if you have any questions or need to upload any documents.

-If your books are behind, we can get you up for a flat fee.
+If your books are behind, we can get you caught up for $299 per month.
 We can even get your taxes filed for you.

 How to choose a virtual bookkeeper

-Whether you go with a freelancer or a service like Bench, the process of choosing the best virtual bookkeeper for your business is the same.
+Whether you go with a freelancer or a service like Bench, choosing what’s right with you starts with your bookkeeping needs.